radiant-rstats/docker/install/rsm-msba-windows.md

 ```
 conda init zsh;
+exit;
 ```

-Then run the below.
+Reopen a terminal and run the below.
 Here `myenv` if a new conda environment and `pyasn1` is a package to install.

 ```
 cc myenv pyasn1;